Phantom aid in Afghanistan

-Phantom aid is aid that never reaches the intended recipient countries.
-It is aid that gets looted in many ways such as tied aid and domestic refugee spending in donor countries.
-One of the countries affected by phantom aid is Afghanistan.
-It has received approximately $35 billion of international aid between 2002 and 2009.
-However, much of this aid has not helped ease poverty or improve economic and living conditions, as originally intended, in the nation.
+Phantom aid in Afghanistan is widespread.
+Despite having received approximately $35 billion of international aid between 2002 and 2009, much of this aid has not helped ease poverty or improve economic and living conditions in the nation.

 Afghanistan

-Afghanistan is a low-income country with GDP per capita of US$507 in 2019 according to WorldBank.
-The country currently ranks 172 in the Human Development Index (HDI).
-It is heavily reliant on foreign aid and aid accounts for more than 90 percent of the national budget.
-Many of the nation's sectors are currently poorly developed.
-The country's infant mortality rates are high at 16.7 percent, literacy levels are low at 18 percent and unemployment levels are high at 35 percent.
+Afghanistan is a low-income country with GDP per capita of US$507 in 2019.
+The country ranks 181 in the Human Development Index (HDI).
+It has been heavily reliant on foreign aid in the past.
+In 2011, aid accounted for more than 90 percent of the national budget.
+The country's infant mortality rates are very high, the national literacy rate is at 37 percent.
+Its unemployment rate is at 13.7 percent.

 Within a series of interviews conducted by the office of the Special Inspector General for Afghanistan Reconstruction's Lessons Learned Program, one interviewee estimated that 40% of U.S. aid to Afghanistan since 2001 ended up in the pockets of corrupt officials, warlords, criminals and insurgents.